Hairdressing, Level 2

-Please note ‘any’ part time job commitments must not impact on you studies or classes.
+Please note ‘any’ part time job commitments must not impact on your studies or classes.

 Please note this is a mandatory element of the course; which can be carried out once your college course has started.
 These hours will need to be fitted in around your usual course commitments.

 There is an approved list of salons which you will be provided with; but you can also approach any salon you may know.
-However, please note our team will need to visit to confirm Health & Safety arrangements before you start!
+However, please note a member of our team will need to visit to confirm, public liability insurance and health & safety arrangements are in place before you start!